milo/github-api-nette/readme.md

 # Introduction
-This is the [Nette Framework](http://nette.org) extension for [milo/github-api](https://github.com/milo/github-api) library use.
+This is the [Nette Framework](https://nette.org) extension for [milo/github-api](https://github.com/milo/github-api) library.
 It brings you:

 - prepared presenter for sign-in and sign-out actions
 - Tracy panel